 Picking your deep conditioner can be overwhelming so this should help.

 The suggestions below are my most highly recommended favorite products.
+Click any product name to purchase.

 Lightweight weekly deep condition: